Solar Industry Research Growing at a Record Pace

 Solar as an Economic Engine

-As of 2022, more than 263,000 Americans work in solar at more than 10,000 companies in every U.S. state.
-In 2023, the solar industry generated nearly $51 billion of private investment in the American economy.
+As of 2023, nearly 280,000 Americans work in solar at more than 10,000 companies in every U.S. state.
+In 2023, the solar industry generated over $60 billion of private investment in the American economy.

 Growth in Solar is Led by Falling Prices